VoidArchive/Code-War-Kata-Traning/README.md

 # Code-War-Kata-Traning

+gi
-For Code War Kata Traning in Python
+##For Code War Kata Traning in Python